Guitarheroua/boardgames-translations/FoggyIsland/language/en/GameSetup.md

 ### 10. Place chosen weather card on spot for card in "Weather and Mercenary Board" and apply it effect described in [weather cards page](WeatherCards.md)

+## Extended Game Set: With Mercenary Characters

+> Note: The Weather card also included, when you play with Mercenary Characters.

+### 11. Each player gets pile of [mercenary characters tokens](MercenaryCharactersDescription.md) with similar shields color on the back.
+(With red shields for one player, with blue - for another.) and put this token to the "Weather and Mercenary Board" on a spot with color that match tokens shields color

 ***

 [◄ Previous](WeatherCards.md) | [🚪 Main 🚪](IndexPage.md) | [Next ►](GamePlay.md)